 - Practice ITAA’s 12 Traditions through their service

-- As needed, hold group consciences in their home groups regarding agenda items to be discussed at the Fellowship-Wide Business Meetings, and then transmit the outcomes and sentiments of the group conscience to the Fellowship-Wide Business Meeting.
+- As needed, hold group consciences in their home groups regarding agenda items to be discussed at the ISM Meetings, and then transmit the outcomes and sentiments of the group conscience to the ISM.

 Individual groups may also decide on alternative or additional responsibilities.